felipemeloc/jobsity/README.md

 ---

 After the ETL process the file is moved to a backup folder to keep track of all the files upload to the database.
 This files are renamed with the date of ingest.
+And send the status of the ingest process by email with the number of rows added in case of a successful ingest or and error message in case of an unsuccessful ingest.

 Inside the Mysql instance exist two storage procedures: one for the automatic fill of **hour_group** TABLE that contain the group by similar origin, destination, and time of day.
 And another for the automatic fill of **weekly_avg_trips** that contain the weekly average number of trips for an area.